 "[...] it is in drawings where I began to involve time: I am using materials that are constantly changing, that will always seem different."

-The choice of materials was intended to signal
+The choice of materials was intended to signal back to the site?

 The materials are the ones I am already familiar with.
 I know how to work with a metal rod, with concrete, with plaster.
 They referred to what was in the site, but I chose them also because I know how they work.I have tried to get away from those materials, for example, I started using wax, and worked with it for a while and thought that in the latest individual show I would feature pieces made entirely with wax.
 Still, two months before the show –and having many pieces done – I left everything and decided it was better to use materials I already knew.
 I thought I should go back, let’s say, to my origins.
 All of a sudden it made no sense to do an exhibition in wax, when all my other pieces used metal rods, soil and plaster.
 It was not a comfort issue, that would have been to keep going with the wax; it was more to maintain a line.
 I thought it was a gratuitous jump from one material to an-other; there was not a very important reason.